 - BrowserStack Automate: You can integrate different web testing frameworks like Selenium, Cypress, Playwright, Puppeteer, etc. with BrowserStack Automate.
 It enables you to run regression tests for your web app on 3000+ real devices and browsers under real user conditions.

 - BrowserStack App Automate: You can integrate different web testing frameworks, like Appium, Espresso, and XCUITest, with BrowserStack App Automate.
 It helps you run tests on real Android and iOS devices for better accuracy.

 Regression Testing Techniques

 If one is considering the introduction of regression testing into a mature project, one does not need to implement it for every element in the project from the beginning.
 Various regression testing techniques may be employed.

-- A Unit Regression Testing approach uses a bird’s-eye view philosophy to test code.
+- Unit Regression Testing approach uses a bird’s-eye view philosophy to test code.
 This is a simple method in which the tester has a list of items to test every time a change occurs.
-This is the best way to start regression testing in an existing project
+This is the best way to start regression testing in an existing project.

-- A Partial Regression Testing approach divides the project into logical, coherent units that work together to form the whole application.
-Select the units that are most critical to the application and define specific test cases for them, while performing unit regression testing for the rest of the modules
+- Partial Regression Testing approach divides the project into logical, coherent units that work together to form the whole application.
+Select the units that are most critical to the application and define specific test cases for them while performing unit regression testing for the rest of the modules.

-- The final technique is a Complete Regression Testing, which is the most detailed form of regression testing.
+- Complete Regression Testing, which is the most detailed form of regression testing.
 In this case, one takes a comprehensive view of the codebase to identify all functionalities that would affect usability on breaking and write detailed tests for each of them.
-This technique is time-consuming but highly beneficial if applied from the early stages of project development
+This technique is time-consuming but highly beneficial if applied from the early stages of project development.

 Imagine a scenario in which the tester would like to test how the shopping cart information appears on the header.
 The QA needs to answer the following questions: